 Subsequent Offenses: After the first notice is sent, the second unlawful student absence during the school year becomes a second offense.
-A Second Offense Notice will be sent by mail to the parent/guardian. lf a student is unlawfully absent a third time, a Third Offense Notice will be sent by certified mail and a SCHOOL ATTENDANCE IMPROVEMENT CONFERENCE (SAIC) will be held to develop a mutually agreed upon SAIC Plan.
-At the end of the conference, all parties will sign a comprehensive SAIC Plan that is agreed to by the school representative, the child and the parent(s) or guardians.
+A Second Offense Notice will be sent by mail to the parent/guardian.
+If a student is unlawfully absent a third time, a Third Offense Notice will be sent by certified mail and a SCHOOL ATTENDANCE IMPROVEMENT CONFERENCE (SAIC) will be held to develop a mutually agreed upon SAIC Plan.
+At the end of the conference, all parties will sign a comprehensive SAIC Plan that is agreed to by the school representative, the child and the parent(s) or quardians.
 If unlawful absences continue following the aforementioned notifications and meetings, the school district may file the case with the local magisterial district judge, who may find the parent in violation of the compulsory school attendance law and, as a result, impose a fine.
-Students convicted of violating compulsory attendance laws also face suspension of their driver's license or become ineligible to apply for a driver's license.
+Students convicted of violating compulsory attendance laws also face suspension of their driver's license or become ineligible to apply for a driver's that may be responsible for the child's truant behavior or possible adjudication as a 'dependent' child under the Juvenile Act.

-Children under 15 years of age may be referred to the local county children and youth agency for services, which may include addressing family issues that may be responsible for the child's truant behavior or possible adjudication as a 'dependent' child under the Juvenile Act.
+Children under 15 years of age may be referred to the local county children and youth agency for services, which may include addressing family issues